just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Binary-Numbers.rst

     </li>
     </ol>
     <p>
     Everything in a computer is represented with sequences of bits, 0’s and 1’s.
 There are some consequences of using of using bits to represent data though.
 How do you think repeating decimal (real) numbers like 3.33333333… are stored in a computer’s memory?
 Would it fit in memory if it was an infinitely repeating decimal?
 Since the memory would not be able to hold an infinitely repeating number like this, computers round off repeating decimals after a fixed number of bits and only hold their approximate values in memory.
 Even with integer numbers, the memory will limit the size of the integer.
 The fixed number of bits used to represent numbers limits the range of values and mathematical operations on those values, and can even cause errors such as overflow or rounding off errors.
-An <b><i>overflow error </i></b> occurs when a computer attempts to handle a number that is larger than the memory it has available.
-Even modern computers can occasionally have an overflow error when the computer attempts to handle a very large number that is outside of the defined range of values can be represented.
+An <b><i><span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span> </i></b> occurs when a computer attempts to handle a number that is larger than the memory it has available.
+Even modern computers can occasionally have an <span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span> when the computer attempts to handle a very large number that is outside of the defined range of values can be represented.
 In many programming languages, integer numbers are limited to a size of 4 bytes (32 bits where each byte is 8 bits) in memory and real numbers with decimal points to 8 bytes.
 Languages like App Inventor and the AP pseudocode only limit the size of the data by the size of the computer’s memory.

     </p>
     <!-- &lt;h1&gt;Hexadecimal Numbers&lt;/h1&gt;